Securing VMs with Workload Identity: A Comprehensive Guide for CISOs

 • Integrate workload identity logs with your SIEM system.
 This provides a centralized view of security events and facilitates threat detection.

 By implementing these best practices, you can significantly improve the security of your VMs and reduce the risk of identity-related breaches.
-Next, we'll discuss choosing the right workload identity solution for your organization.
+Next, we'll discuss the future of workload identity and how organizations like NHIMG are shaping its evolution.

 The Future of Workload Identity and NHIMG